Loading...

 Navigating the legal system can be overwhelming.
 Here are some local resources to help you:

 Martin County, being a Tier 3 county in North Carolina, may have slightly different approaches to certain aspects of DUI processing due to resource allocation and local court practices.
-However, the core DUI laws and procedures remain consistent statewide.
+The Martin County Sheriff's Office, for example, can be reached at (252) 789-4500 for general inquiries.
+The core DUI laws and procedures remain consistent statewide.